rindow/rindow.github.io/_mathematics/openblas/overviewopenblas.md

 ------------

 - PHP8.1 or PHP8.2 or PHP8.3
-- Linux or Windows 10, 11
+- Windows 10, 11 or Linux (Ubuntu 20.04 or Debian 12 or later)
 - OpenBLAS library 0.3.20 or later
 - Rindow-Math Library 1.0 or later